 Some courses carry "prerequisites"-that is, courses students are required to complete before they enroll in the course in question.
-(For example, students must complete ENGL 101 Critical Reading & Writing I, or its equivalent, prior to enrolling in ENGL 102 Critical Reading & Writing II.)
+(For example, students must complete ENGL 101 Critical Reading & Writing II.)
 Some courses carry "corequisites"-that is, courses students must complete either before or during their enrollment in the course in question.
 When applicable, prerequisites and corequisites are listed at the end of each course description later in this catalog.